Ezra Miller, 'The Flash' star, arrested for disorderly conduct - Local News 8

 The Hawaii County Police Department, South Hilo, responded to a report of a disorderly bar patron on Sunday evening.

-According to police, Miller became agitated while bar patrons sang karaoke and began “yelling obscenities.”
-He “grabbed the microphone from a 23-year-old woman singing karaoke and later lunged at a 32-year-old man playing darts,” a police statement read.
+According to police, Miller, who prefers they/them pronouns, became agitated while bar patrons sang karaoke and began “yelling obscenities.”
+They then “grabbed the microphone from a 23-year-old woman singing karaoke and later lunged at a 32-year-old man playing darts,” a police statement read.

 Miller, who also stars in the upcoming “Fantastic Beasts: The Secrets of Dumbledore,” was arrested and charged with disorderly conduct and harassment.

-Note: This story has been updated to reflect Miller’s preferred pronouns.